ionurchin/one-spe/reduce-alkylate-digest-spe.md

 * Components of the sample must not inhibit the enzymatic activity Trypsin.
 * The sample may contain detergents or polymers that are uncharged or negatively charged.
 * SDC is used to denature the proteins and enhance the activity of Trypsin.
 * SDC precipitates in acidic conditions.
-If using TCEP it must be neutralized before adding it to the reaction.
+If using TCEP it the pH of this solution must be neutralized before adding it to the reaction.
 * Calcium causes SDC to precipitate.

 #### Reduce and alkylate: